Ocasio-Cortez laments ‘sh– show’ of Congress - NewsBreak

 “Honestly, it is a sh– show.
 It’s scandalizing, every single day,” she told Remnick for the story, published on Monday.

 “Some folks perhaps get used to it, or desensitized to the many different things that may be broken,” she added.
 “But there is so much reliance on this idea that there are adults in the room, and, in some respect, there are.
-But sometimes to be in a room with some of the most powerful people in the country and see the ways that they make decisions — sometimes they’re just susceptible to groupthink, susceptible to self-delusion.”Accounting firm retracts financial statements, cuts ties with Trump Org amid NY AG probe
+But sometimes to be in a room with some of the most powerful people in the country and see the ways that they make decisions — sometimes they’re just susceptible to groupthink, susceptible to self-delusion.”Whoopi Goldberg returns to ‘The View’ after suspension

 Ocasio-Cortez pointed to the debate surrounding the bipartisan infrastructure bill as it moved through Congress last year as an example.
 Initially, House liberals had blocked the Senate-passed proposal, insisting that the House first approve a separate and larger package — the $2 trillion Build Back Better Act — which includes a host of education, climate and family benefit programs at the center of Biden’s domestic agenda.